 A head to head comparison of the 2008 Pennsylvania General Election gives us an idea of the break down of the voters.

-Barack Obama won 10 counties in the total of the 10 counties in the State of New Hampshire.
+John McCain won 49 counties whereas Barack Obama won 18 counties in the total of the 67 counties in the State of Pennsylvania.

-2008 General Election Barack Obama Popular Vote Count Contributed by New Hampshire (NH)
+2008 General Election Barack Obama Popular Vote Count Contributed by Pennsylvania (PA)

 Presidential General Elections